Sextans: A Streaming Accelerator for General-Purpose Sparse-Matrix Dense-Matrix Multiplication: Architecture

 \subsection{Non-zero Scheduling}

 The non-zero scheduling is platform-specific and PE-aware because the scheduling is based on the distance $D$ of RAW dependency of a specific hardware platform and the processing status of a PE.
 Instead of in-order scheduling which is unable to fully utilize the pipeline, the non-zero scheduling of \sextans uses an out-of-order~\cite{tomasulo1967efficient} scheduling.
 The key idea of the scheduling is that we schedule a non-zero at the earliest cycle so that the row index of the scheduled non-zero has no RAW with the row index of non-zeros being processed in previous $D$ cycles.
 The scheduling leads to an II=1 pipeline.
+Similar to prior works~\cite{srivastava2020tensaurus,fowers2014high,zhu2015gridgraph}, we incorporate the scheduling in the preprocessing of the spares elements.
 We provide the non-zero scheduling as a host C++ wrapper for users.

-We show an example of non-zero scheduling in Figure~\ref{figure:scheduling} (a) - (i) for a sparse matrix Figure~\ref{figure:scheduling} (j).
+We show an example of non-zero scheduling in Figure~\ref{figure:scheduling} (a) - (h) for a sparse matrix Figure~\ref{figure:scheduling} (i).
 We assume the RAW dependency distance $D$ is 4 in this example.
 The non-zeros which has the same row index are colored the same.
-The non-zeros of Figure~\ref{figure:scheduling} (j) is listed in column-major order in Figure~\ref{figure:scheduling} (a).
+The non-zeros of Figure~\ref{figure:scheduling} (i) is listed in column-major order in Figure~\ref{figure:scheduling} (a).
 In Figure~\ref{figure:scheduling} (b), the first non-zero, blue (0,0) -- (row index, column index) is scheduled to Cycle 0.
 For the next three non-zeros, we can safely schedule them to a following cycle because there is no RAW conflict in Figure~\ref{figure:scheduling} (c).
 In Figure~\ref{figure:scheduling} (d), yellow (2,1) conflicts with yellow (2,0) at Cycle 1 because $4-1<D=4$, and it is scheduled to the earliest Cycle 5.
 The blank(bubble) Cycle 4 is filled by blue (0,2) in Figure~\ref{figure:scheduling} (e).
 Next, yellow (2,2) is scheduled to Cycle $5+4=9$ in Figure~\ref{figure:scheduling} (f).
-In Figure~\ref{figure:scheduling} (g) and (h) green (3,2) and blue (0,3) is scheduled to Cycle 6 and Cycle 8 respectively.
+In Figure~\ref{figure:scheduling} (g) green (3,2) and blue (0,3) is scheduled to Cycle 6 and Cycle 8 respectively.
 The final non-zero green (3,3) is scheduled to Cycle 10.
-Although the scheduling may contain bubbles such as Cycle 7 in Figure~\ref{figure:scheduling} (i), bubbles are aggressively eliminated.
-As a comparison, column-major in-order scheduling consumes 15 cycles and row-major in-order scheduling consumes 28 for the example of Figure~\ref{figure:scheduling} (j).
+Although the scheduling may contain bubbles such as Cycle 7 in Figure~\ref{figure:scheduling} (h), bubbles are aggressively eliminated.
+As a comparison, column-major in-order scheduling consumes 15 cycles and row-major in-order scheduling consumes 28 for the example of Figure~\ref{figure:scheduling} (i).